imcf/hrm-omero/README.md

     --dest /tmp/
 ```

-### Upload an image from the local file system to OMERO
+### Uploading an image from the local file system to OMERO

 The command below will import a local image file into the example dataset from above: